GenoMixer/shinyMeth/README.md

 # ShinyMeth
- ShinyMeth - A cross-package interactive frame work for the analysis of Illumina 450K and EPIC BeadChip methylation data.
+ ShinyMeth - A cross-package interactive frame work for the analysis of Illumina 450K/ EPIC BeadChip methylation data.